splorg/dotfiles/arch/README.md

 - Replaced alacritty with kitty
 - Replaced swaybg with hyprpaper
 - Added on/off toggle for wofi (prevent opening multiple instances)
+- Removed battery and bluetooth from Waybar, added tray
 - Removed most default apps
 - Customized some keybinds